The64thGamer/cheeseepedia/content/wiki/charlie-cheese-s-pizza-playhouse.md

 ## History

-In 1981, PTT opened their first Charlie Cheese's in {{< wiki-link "Surfer's Paradise, Queensland, Australia" >}} with a {{< wiki-link "Cyberamics Portrait / Shelf Stage" >}}.
+In 1981, PTT opened their first Charlie Cheese's in {{< wiki-link "Surfer's Paradise, Queensland, Australia" >}} with a {{< wiki-link "Portrait / Shelf Stage" >}}.
 The name was changed from Chuck to Charlie due to Chuck meaning 'throw up' in Australian.
 The Cavil Location closed in 1982.
 Another location opened the same year in {{< wiki-link "Carina, Queensland, Australia" >}} with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
 The location closed around 1984 to 1986, making Charlie Cheese's defunct.

 ## Merchandise